 Apostille: Foreign birth certificates must be legalized to be valid in Spain.
 The Apostille is an official international seal verifying a document for use outside its country of origin.
 It is issued by an authorized office in the state where your certificate was issued, NOT by the Spanish or U.S. Consulate.
 To obtain The Hague Legalization Convention Apostille please visit: http://travel.state.gov/content/travel/en/legal-considerations/judicial/authentication-of-documents/apostille-requirements.html.
 Naturalized citizens should check with the embassy/consulate of their native country for guidance on authentication of birth certificates, as the Apostille is not available in certain countries.

-- Proof Both Parties Are Free to Marry (Fe de Soltería): No document equivalent to the “Fe de Solteria y Vida” exists in the United States.
+- Proof Both Parties Are Free to Marry (Fe de Soltería): The Fe de Solteria is required by some civil registries.
+Make sure you inquire at your local registry whether this document is required.
+No document equivalent to the “Fe de Solteria y Vida” exists in the United States.
 Spanish authorities will accept a sworn statement from the U.S. citizen affirming that he/she is single and free to marry executed before a U.S. Consular Officer.
 This document is in Spanish.
 To obtain one please bring your current U.S. passport.
 If you are divorced, we suggest that you bring a copy of the divorce decree to complete the affidavit properly.

 Fee: There is a fee of US$ 50.00 (or the equivalent in Euros) for each affidavit and may be done at the same time as items 5 and 6.